-The healthcare inflation rates for 2011 and 2010 are assumed to be 7.50 percent and 8.00 percent, respectively.
-The health care cost trend rate for the year ended September 30, 2012, is assumed to be 10 percent for individuals under 65 and 7 percent for individuals aged 65 and over.
-The 5 percent ultimate rate is projected to be reached by 2016 for individuals under 65 and by 2015 for individuals aged 65 and over.
-A 1 percentage point increase in the healthcare inflation rate from the assumed rate could increase the accumulated post-retirement health benefit obligation by approximately \$2,885,000 as of September 30, 2011, and would increase the aggregate of the service cost and interest cost components of net periodic post-retirement health benefit cost for 2011 by approximately \$267,000.
-A 1 percentage point decrease in the healthcare inflation rate from the assumed rate could decrease the accumulated post-retirement health benefit obligation by approximately \$2,216,000 as of September 30, 2011, and would decrease the aggregate of the service cost and interest components of net periodic post-retirement health benefit cost for 2011 by approximately \$203,000.
+The healthcare inflation rate is assumed to be 9.0% for participants under 65 and 6.5% for participants 65 and older for 2013.
+The health care cost trend rate for the year ended September 30, 2014, is assumed to be 8.0% for individuals under 65 and 6.0% for individuals aged 65 and over.
+The 5% ultimate rate is projected to be reached by 2016 for individuals under 65 and by 2015 for individuals aged 65 and over.
+A one percentage point increase in the healthcare inflation rate from the assumed rate could increase the accumulated post-retirement health benefit obligation by approximately \$397,000 as of September 30, 2013, and would increase the aggregate of the service cost and interest cost components of net periodic post-retirement health benefit cost for 2013 by approximately \$17,000.
+A one percentage point decrease in the healthcare inflation rate could decrease the accumulated post-retirement health benefit obligation by approximately \$17,000.
+A one percentage point decrease in the healthcare inflation rate could decrease the accumulated post-retirement health benefit obligation by approximately \$14,000.
+The plan's expected payouts for the next five years and the following five years in the aggregate, are as follows (in thousands):

 CRS also provides eligible employees a defined contribution plan, which qualifies under IRC §403(b).
-Under the plan, CRS contributes to a participant's account an amount equal to 50 percent of the participant's contribution, not to exceed 3 percent of the participant's eligible earnings.
-The contributions are invested in various mutual funds chosen by the participant.
-CRS contributed \$994,000 and \$670,000 for the years ended September 30, 2011 and 2010, respectively.
+Under the plan, CRS contributes to a participant's account an amount equal to 50% of the participant's contribution, not to exceed 3% of the participant's eligible earnings.
+CRS also provides an equivalent plan for non-US expatriate staff.
+The contributions are invested in various mutual funds chosen by the participants.
+CRS contributed \$1,361,000 to these two plans for the year ended September 30, 2013.